Skip to main content

 • restart recovery

 Flow projections do not retry shell commands, resume processes, schedule child work by themselves, or create a second approval system.
 They only correlate and summarize daemon primitives that already exist.
+When a Flow first reaches a terminal projection, the daemon records a terminal boundary timestamp.
+Later child-session reuse does not mutate the historical Flow.

 Release safety